Ben Gladwin

-Benjamin Thomas Charles Gladwin (born 8 June 1992) is an English footballer who plays as a midfielder for League Two club Crawley Town.
+Benjamin Thomas Charles Gladwin (born 8 June 1992) is an English former footballer who played as a midfielder.

-Gladwin has played for 11 clubs including Swindon Town (three previous spells), Queens Park Rangers, Blackburn Rovers and Milton Keynes Dons.
+Gladwin has played for 12 clubs including Swindon Town (three previous spells), Queens Park Rangers, Blackburn Rovers, Milton Keynes Dons and Crawley Town.

 Career

 Swindon Town

-After three years with JMA Reading FC at John Madejski Academy, Gladwin spent time playing for various non-League football teams such as AFC Wallingford, Hayes & Yeading United and Windsor & Eton, Gladwin moved into professional football when Swindon Town signed the midfielder from Marlow in November 2013.
+Gladwin began at Reading's academy, and after being released played youth football with Eldon Celtic and Aldershot Town.
+He began his senior career in North Berks League Division One with AFC Wallingford, winning their Player of the Season award in his first campaign aged just 17.
+He then spent time playing for various non-League football teams such as Salisbury City and Hayes & Yeading United, before moving into professional football when Swindon Town signed the midfielder from Marlow in November 2013.

 Gladwin made his debut for Swindon on 10 December 2013, in a 1–1 draw at home to Stevenage in the EFL Trophy.
 His first goal for the club came the following season, in a 3–2 loss against Plymouth Argyle in the same competition.
 On 14 April 2015, Gladwin scored a first-half hat-trick in a 4–2 win away to Rochdale.
 On 11 May 2015, Gladwin scored twice in Swindon's 5–5 draw with Sheffield United in the Football League play-offs, but Swindon went on to lose in the final 4–0 against Preston North End.

 Queens Park Rangers

 On 28 May 2015, Gladwin and Swindon Town teammate Massimo Luongo, joined Queens Park Rangers, both players signing on a three-year deal for an undisclosed fee.

-On 12 August 2015, Gladwin made his competitive QPR debut in a 0–3 win against Yeovil Town in the first round of the 2015–16 Football League Cup.
+On 11 August 2015, Gladwin made his competitive QPR debut in a 3–0 win against Yeovil Town in the first round of the 2015–16 Football League Cup.
 On 10 January 2017, Gladwin moved to Swindon Town for a second loan spell until the end of the season.